CurtisBarogla/PHPCache/README.md

 This library is fully based on the **recommendations** published by the [PHP-FIG](https://www.php-fig.org/), under two PSR : [PSR-6](https://www.php-fig.org/psr/psr-6/) and [PSR-16](https://www.php-fig.org/psr/psr-6/), therefore can be installed on every applications supporting this **PSR**.

-Also supports, only for PSR-6 now (can be extended to PSR-16 if needed), a **tagging** feature via an implementation of [tag-interop](https://github.com/php-cache/tag-interop) which allows you to invalidate massively cached values not based on the cache key but on a tag associated to them in one call.
+Also supports, only for both PSR-6 and PSR-16 a **tagging** feature via an implementation of [tag-interop](https://github.com/php-cache/tag-interop) which allows you to invalidate massively cached values not based on the cache key but on a tag associated to them in one call.

 ness/cache is **fully unit tested**.